 Tom holds a Ph.D. in education administration and policy from the University of Michigan.
 He began his career in 1992 as a charter Baltimore Teach For America corps member.
 Tom served as a co-principal of Francis Scott Key Elementary/Middle School and then moved to serve as principal of Mt.
 Washington Elementary School.
 During his leadership tenure at Mt.
 Washington, math scores in the primary grades increased by nearly 30% and the gap between those students with disabilities and their non-disabled peers was virtually closed.
 During his last year as principal, Tom was proud to announce that Mt.
 Washington had the highest reading achievement levels in the Baltimore City Public School system and the school was subsequently named a Blue Ribbon School for the sustained progress made.
 Tom moved to New Orleans in 2008 and while in the city, has served as senior managing director of Program for Teach for America as well as leadership coach and interim executive director of New Leaders for New Schools.
 Tom is the proud father of two young children, Adam and Claire.

-Stephanie serves as the Managing Director of School Talent Development with NSNO.
-She originally moved to New Orleans in 2002 to teach fourth grade through Teach For America.
-Following teaching, she worked at Tulane University’s Office of Service Learning, where she coordinated college students’ service placements in local public schools.
+Stephanie manages NSNO’s school talent development strategy.
+She began her career as a fourth grade teacher in New Orleans in 2002; following teaching, she worked at Tulane University’s Office of Service Learning, where she oversaw students’ service placements in local public schools.
 She subsequently worked as a Program Design Specialist on Teach For America’s Teacher Preparation Team and as a Project Manager on the start-up team of New Leaders for New Schools in New Orleans.
-Stephanie holds a B.A. in History from Harvard University, an M.S. in Urban Studies from the University of New Orleans, and an M.A. in Sociology from Johns Hopkins University.
+Stephanie holds a B.A. in History from Harvard University, a M.S. in Urban Studies from the University of New Orleans, and was a U.S. Department of Education Institute of Education Sciences Predoctoral Fellow at Johns Hopkins University, where she earned a M.A. in Sociology.
 She is grateful to work with partners to expand high-quality educational opportunities for all students in New Orleans.